 If you still believe that employee handbook is of no benefit to you then you should consider looking at some of the benefits it offers;

 Helps You Know Workplace Policies Better

-One of the main aims of drafting employee handbook is to educate the employee on his responsibilities and how to perform his job effectively.
+One of the main aims of drafting employee handbooks is to educate the employee on his responsibilities and how to perform his job effectively.
 When things are documented for you it becomes easier for you to do things properly.

 It Helps New Employees

 We all feel different at new jobs because you’re meeting new people, new office and other jargons that you don’t just really understand.
 Things can be entirely different from your former workplace.
 When you arrive at your new workplace you may have a lot of questions in your head and most of the time your colleagues are busy doing their job, therefore they don’t have the time to attend to your questions.
 With a good employee handbook you can get answers to most of your questions very quick without the need to ask someone.
-You don’t necessary have to read the employee handbook all at once, you can just use it for quick reference to get what you’re looking for very fast.
+You don’t necessarily have to read the employee handbook all at once, you can just use it for quick reference to get what you’re looking for quickly.
 Later on at your spare time you can then go through the manual and discover all the company’s’ policies.

 It Helps You Avoid Asking Repeated Questions Over Policies

 Without the employee handbook you might end up asking the same question over and over again.
 A lot of people will get bored when you ask them the same question multiple times.
-With your employee handbook you get straight answer to question like; number of vacation days every year, rules on conflicts or national holidays pay days.
-Instead of asking such question every year, you can refer to the employee handbook whenever you want without bothering other people to tell you.
+With your employee handbook, you get a straight answer to a question like; the number of vacation days every year, rules on conflicts or national holidays paydays.
+Instead of asking such questions every year, you can refer to the employee handbook whenever you want without bothering other people to tell you.

 What Should You Include In Employee Handbook?